-The Grant Road Community Character & Vitality Corridor Vision is intended as the framework to guide the refinement and implementation of land use-planning for the area of the corridor between Oracle.
-Road and Swan road that is undergoing roadway improvements. and to complement the design of the roadway improvements.
-Key to the Corridor Vision is recognition and enhancement of the corridor's character enhanced through cohesive elements to achieve a vibrant, multi-modal urban corridor that reflects community values, including the scale, character, and diversity of the neighborhoods and businesses in the area.
+The Grant Road Community Character & Vitality Corridor Vision is the framework to guide land use planning for the area of the corridor between Oracle Road and Swan Road that is undergoing roadway improvements.
+Key to the Corridor Vision is recognition and enhancement of the corridor's character to achieve a vibrant, multi-modal urban corridor that reflects community values, including the scale, character, and diversity of the neighborhoods and businesses in the area.